 CAFOD and Catholicism

 At CAFOD, our mission is to work alongside the world’s poorest people.
 We work without prejudice, we don’t preach, and we pride ourselves on our diversity.
-We believe our Catholic values are best shown through working for justice and an end to poverty.
+We believe our Catholic values are best shown through our love for other, and by working for justice and an end to poverty.

-CAFOD’s Vision, Mission and Values draw directly from Catholic Social Teaching (CST), Scripture and the tradition of the Church.
-CST is at the heart of what we do and who we are.
+CAFOD’s Vision, Mission and Values draw directly from Catholic Social Teaching (CST), Scripture, Liturgy, the Gospel and the tradition of the Church.
+Catholic Social Teaching is at the heart of what we do and who we are.

 As well as asking our supporters to donate and campaign, we place equal importance on prayer.
 Prayer informs and underpins our work.
 We provide prayers and reflections for our supporters and use prayer for our own guidance and inspiration.

 “Works of love directed to one’s neighbour are the most perfect external manifestation of the interior grace of the Spirit…”

 CAFOD is an integral part of the Catholic Church.
 Our supporters are mainly from the Catholic community and our mandate comes from the Bishops' Conference of England and Wales, but we welcome support from people of all faiths and none.
 We have offices in each diocese of England and Wales, which work directly with the parish communities in their area.

 The value of partnership, present throughout Catholic Social Teaching, is central to CAFOD’s work overseas.
 We rely on and empower local people who have technical expertise.
 Because they are part of their communities, they are best placed to respond to needs.

 We are part of a Church network with a local presence in 165 countries and territories.
 As one of the largest aid networks in the world, we can help people in remote areas, in war zones and who are discriminated against.
 The Church often reaches the poorest people, in areas where social care and government structures aren’t so strong.